How to profit from the 18-Year Property Cycle in 2023

-But what about updating this post to 2020?
+But what about updating this post for 2023?

-The spark that starts the crash varies but is often caused by an increase in interest rates.
-But it can be anything to be fair.
-Usually referred to as Black Swan events.
-Think – interest rate rises, currency devaluation, credit crunch, Brexit, new Government, etc.
+As mentioned, the spark that starts the crash varies but it’s often the increase in interest rates that signals the end of the Winners Curse phase.
+It can be anything that causes this rising of interest rates, usually referred to as Black Swan events.
+Think – currency devaluation, credit crunch, Brexit, new Government, Russian oil crisis, European War, etc.

 Very little is the honest answer.
 Property isn’t the easiest thing to jump in and out of, so it’s a little bit like being in a car with no steering wheel and watching a wall get closer and closer.
 You might know what’s about to happen, but you’re pretty powerless to stop it.

-You can of course liquidate over a period of years, probably starting in 2024/5.
-You might miss out on some of the final frantic growth phase, but if it does pan out as predicted, you’ll be glad you got out then.
-I’m not going to get into what you do with the cash at that point though - read the rest of my blogs if you want to know, or sign up to my Mastermind!.
+You can of course liquidate over a period of years, and if it does pan out as predicted, you’ll be glad you got out then.
+I’m not going to go into what else you could do with the cash at that point – sign up to my Masterclass to find that out!

-Over the next year or so (2020/21), there could well be a dip - or certainly nothing exciting that you’ll miss.
+Over the next year (2023), we’ll probably see a dip in prices – or certainly nothing exciting that you’ll miss.
 But remember that the above are “average” house price movements.
-London has taken a bit more of a beating while the Northern regions have seen some growth still.
-So while the UK follows general trends, there are always going to be regional variations.
+While the UK follows general trends, there are always going to be regional variations.

-The next year or two could prove to be a good time to be looking to pick up properties from scared investors.
-Long term buy & hold rentals that cashflow positively and due to the next 7 years, have potential for capital growth.
+The next year or two could prove to be a good time to be looking to pick up properties from scared investors or motivated sellers.
+Long-term buy & hold rentals that cashflow positively will be the investors preferred properties over the next crash phase, and even have the potential for some capital growth.

 Will I change my strategy because of it?
 Nope.

 I think the only impact the property cycle can have on an investor is when it comes to debt and leverage.
-The people who came unstuck in the 2008 crash were those with huge mortgages, negative equity, and didn’t have the ability to service that debt long term by owning properties with high tenant demand.
+The people who came unstuck in the 2008 crash were those with huge mortgages, and negative equity, and who didn’t have the ability to service that debt long-term by owning properties with high tenant demand.

 When it comes to property I have a long investment horizon of 2 property cycles at least, so as long as I can afford the debt I have – and that will be directly linked with how appealing the property is to renters – then I don’t really care if my house is worth £40k one year, £80k the next year, then £40k again the next.